CAABAG/ConsoleSnake/README.md

-A snake game made in console by me.
+A snake game made for Windows console by me.